 Included are areas of heathland with occasional trees in mild topographical situations that border most of Idanha’s reservoir and occasionally extend to the valley areas nearby.

 Promote the grazing activity on the property as a way to use existing rangelands, promotion and foment of traditional activities in the region and, simultaneously, control of the vegetal mass that works as fuel for forest fires;

-Given the specifications of the terrain. implementing the choice of cattle sheep since it allows:
+Given the specifications of the terrain, implementing the choice of cattle sheep allows for: